Evans-mutuku/Evans-mutuku/README.md

 <h3><strong>Just for the culture:</strong></h3>

-- 🌱 I’m currently learning: Advanced Cloud Computing and TypeScript.
+- 🌱 I’m currently learning: Advanced Cloud Computing and TypeScript
 - Currently learning Machine Learning and AI
 - I'm really into the data science field
 - 💬 Ask me about Code, food, Space crafts, and life.